coq/coq/doc/sphinx/proof-engine/proof-handling.rst

    .. warning::

-      The use of this command is discouraged.
-In particular, it is known to not work in Proof General because this command must immediately follow the command that opened the proof mode, but Proof General inserts :cmd:`Unset` :flag:`Silent` before (see `Proof General issue #498
+      Use of this command is discouraged.
+In particular, it doesn't work in Proof General because it must immediately follow the command that opened proof mode, but Proof General inserts :cmd:`Unset` :flag:`Silent` before it (see `Proof General issue #498
       <https://github.com/ProofGeneral/PG/issues/498>`_).